 Although one of the driest areas in the world, this is how the native fauna gets watered, by the early morning dew that condenses on everything....tents and bicycles included!
 A real surprise, something that I never expected, from the previous day's scorching heat, to this damp, cool start.

+The morning's sun soon clears the misty air away and it's soon up to gas-mark 8.
+With only a only thirty kilometre ride to Copiapo the last six being a fast descent I was soon there.
 With the town stemming from the mining industry it's hardly a back-packers resort so new there'd be no hostel and just find a cheep-n-cheerful hotel near the centre.
 Later I check online and find there's a WarmShowers member in town so send a message and soon receive a reply from Felipe - welcoming me to his flat the next day.
 Another one of those times that a smartphone would be a benefit as could have messaged a few days prior.

 Meeting him early the next day he leaves for work, working as a lawyer for a company - literally next door.
 Unfortunately his wife and daughter were away visiting their parents but fortunately Felipe loves to cook and makes a great homemade pizza, washed down with a beer or two...